pdarleyjr/NextCloud-App/README.md

 - **Performance**: Redis caching for faster development
 - **VS Code Integration**: Pre-configured extensions and settings
 - **Remote Development**: Works with GitHub Codespaces and local Docker
+- **Enhanced Security**: Secret management, secure configurations, and best practices

+## 🔒 Security Improvements

+This environment includes several security enhancements:

+1. **Secret Management**: Sensitive information like passwords are stored in Docker secrets
+2. **Secure Scripts**: All scripts include proper error handling, validation, and security best practices
+3. **Network Isolation**: Services bind only to localhost when possible
+4. **Secure Configurations**: Docker and Nextcloud are configured with security in mind
+5. **Permission Management**: Docker permissions are handled securely

 ## 🌐 Using GitHub Codespaces